 Expert Tip: For best flavor, use a coarse grind and pour just-off-boil water to cut down on over-extraction.

-Best Stovetop Coffee Perculator: Coleman 12-Cup Stainless Steel Coffee Percolator
+Best Stovetop Coffee Percolator: Coleman 12-Cup Stainless Steel Coffee Percolator

 If you are after a coffee percolator you can also take for camping, consider the Coleman 12-Cup Stainless Steel Coffee Percolator.
 Coffee lovers like this percolator for its simple design, budget-friendly cost, and durable construction.
 Since it is made from stainless steel, you won’t have to worry about it being hard to clean or rusting anytime soon.